 Kim’s father also has the disease and recently underwent heart transplant surgery.
 Sadly, six of their family members have passed away due to complications from the disorder.

 Kim is hopeful her father will be able to receive this new treatment soon as well.

 UC San Diego Health is one of few centers in California that utilizes a comprehensive approach toward treating amyloidosis, and the only one in San Diego.
-Obtaining the FDA-approved silencer drug, Amvuttra, was made possible by a team of experts ranging from physicians, nurses, pharmacists and patient navigators.
+Obtaining the FDA-approved silencer drug, Amvuttra, was made possible by a team of experts ranging from physicians, nurses, pharmacists, and patient navigators.

 “We all felt a sense of urgency — this is such an impactful therapy in improving the quality of our patients’ lives,” said Urey.
 “We are dedicated to providing novel treatment options and technologies when addressing amyloidosis to ensure our patients have the best options available."

 Urey says the goal is to eventually offer the treatment to all UC San Diego Health patients with the disease.
-He believes this is just the beginning in finding a potential cure for amyloidosis.
+He believes this is just the beginning of finding a potential cure for amyloidosis.

 For Kim, she is looking forward to the future with a different lens.